harshkv/Top-Paid-Apps-Apple-API/README.md

 # Top-Paid-Apps-Apple-API

-Built an Android Applciation, that makes RESTful API calls to the Apple top paid applications.
+Built an Android Application, that makes RESTful API calls to the Apple top paid applications.
 Performed JSON parsing on retrieved data.
-Displayed using custom built ListView Adapter.
+Displayed using custom-built ListView Adapter.

-User can longClick gesture and select applications, and add to filterd list, which is a horizontal Recycler view.
+Users can long-click gesture and select applications, and add to the filtered list, which is a horizontal Recycler view.

-Adding applications to filtered list removes applications from the main list.
+Adding applications to the filtered list removes applications from the main list.

-Deleting applications from filtered list, puts back applications to main list.
+Deleting applications from the filtered list puts back applications to the main list.